griddbnet/Documentation/docs/gettingstarted/using-apt.md

     $ sudo apt update
     $ sudo apt install griddb-meta

-With that command, GridDB, the C-client, and the GridDB CLI will be installed onto your machine.
+With that command, GridDB, the c-client, the JDBC connector, and the GridDB CLI will be installed onto your machine.

-Next, install the GridDB JDBC connector

-    $ sudo wget https://repo1.maven.org/maven2/com/github/griddb/gridstore-jdbc/5.0.0/gridstore-jdbc-5.0.0.jar -O /usr/share/java/gridstore-jdbc.jar

 And now, you can start your GridDB server